vacp2p/rfc/specs/waku/waku-rpc-api.md

 ### Transport

-Nodes SHOULD expose a [JSON RPC](https://www.jsonrpc.org/specification) API that can be publicly accessed.
+Nodes SHOULD expose a [JSON RPC](https://www.jsonrpc.org/specification) API that can be accessed.
 The JSON RPC version SHOULD be `2.0`.
 Below is an example request:

 ```json
 {